pagkly/Zed/Investopedia3/Vendor Financing.md

 ## Vendor Financing Types

 Vendor financing can be structured with either debt or equity instruments.
 In debt vendor financing, the borrower agrees to pay a particular price for inventory with an agreed-upon interest charge.
-The sum is either repaid over time or written off as a [bad debt](https://www.investopedia.com/terms/b/baddebt.asp).
+The sum is either repaid over time or written off as a [[bad debt]](https://www.investopedia.com/terms/b/baddebt.asp).
 With equity vendor financing, the vendor can provide goods in exchange for an agreed-upon amount of company stock.

 Equity vendor financing is more common with startup businesses, which often use a form of vendor-supplied financing known as "[inventory financing](https://www.investopedia.com/terms/i/inventory-financing.asp)," which essentially uses inventory as collateral to back lines of credit or short-term loans.